Instagram influencer marketing is a great way for brands and businesses to reach engaged (and relevant) audiences.

 Equally, influencers should never make claims that would require proof the advertiser doesn’t have, such as scientific proof that a product can treat a health condition.

-Whether you’re gifting a product or paying an Influencer for sponsored posts, brands both big and small can harness the power of Instagram influencer marketing to reach new audiences and drive serious sales!
+Whether you’re gifting a product or paying an Influencer for sponsored posts, brands of all sizes can harness the power of Instagram influencer marketing to reach new audiences and drive serious sales!